seansovine/opengl_examples/README.md

 De Vries' instructions [here](https://learnopengl.com/Getting-started/Creating-a-window).

 The build script is set up to be run from the directory containing the example source file.
-There is a script `set_build_alias.h` in the project root directory that you can use to create an alias for the build script for the current shell session.
+There is a script `set_build_alias.rc` in the project root directory that you can use to create an alias for the build script for the current shell session.
 To use it run:

 ```shell